Afwz7/solved_piscine_42/README.md

-# solved piscine by ahmed el faouz!
+# solved 42 network piscine by ahmed el faouz!
-#i included some mini projects that i worked on
+# i included some mini projects that i worked on while i was learning.